megahertz/mg-model/README.md

     });
 });

 # API Documentation
-mgModel service returns BaseModel instance
+mgModel service returns a BaseModel instance

 ## BaseModel

 #### Properties

-Properties are just a simple fields of a model, or properties defined through
+Properties are just a simple fields of a model or properties defined through $properties config
-$properties

 #### Methods
 Name                | Description